Medical Dermatology for skin conditions like eczema

 Some people can develop an atypical mole that looks different from an ordinary mole, called a dysplastic nevus.
 These lesions are abnormal, and depending on the level of abnormality (“dysplasia” or “atypia”), may need to be removed.
 Severely dysplastic nevi need to be completely removed (surgically excised) to ensure they don’t progress to malignant melanoma.

-If you are concerned about a particular mole that is new, looks different, or has been changing, then consider scheduling an appointment with Dr. Cameron for further evaluation.
+If you are concerned about a particular mole that is new, looks different, or has been changing, then consider scheduling an appointment with us for further evaluation.

 Molluscum Contagiosum